2025 German federal election: Grand coalition agreement

 Naturally, the opposition strongly criticized the coalition agreement.
 Opposition leader Alice Weidel (AfD) described it as a “document of capitulation”.
 In her opinion, the paper “bears the signature of the election loser SPD throughout".
 The CDU/CSU had "bamboozled and lied to the citizens with false election promises" and not a single election promise had been kept.
 In addition, the government program does not address the important challenges facing the country.
-The Greens criticized the coalition agreement as a major disappointment: the coalition agreement contained nothing for people in particular, nor did it address social issues or education.
+The Greens criticized the coalition agreement as a major disappointment: they asserted that the coalition agreement contained nothing for people in particular, nor did it address social issues or education.
 "This coalition has money like hay, but ideas like straw," explained Green co-leader Brantner.
 The Left Party, meanwhile, described the coalition agreement as a "document of ignorance towards hard-working people and the major challenges of our time".
 FDP politician Christian Dürr also criticized the plans of the CDU/CSU and SPD.
 According to Dürr, Germany will be ruled by despondency in the future and the promised policy change will not materialize.
 BSW Chairwoman Sahra Wagenknecht explained that the coalition agreement does not provide an answer to the economic crisis and trade war.
 As a result, the coalition would further strengthen the AfD.

-However, in order for the coalition to begin its work, the parties had to agree to the terms of the coalition agreement.
+In order for the coalition to begin its work, the parties had to agree to the terms of the coalition agreement.
 The CSU did this on 10 April with a unanimous decision by the party executive as well as the CSU regional group in the Bundestag and the Bavarian CSU state parliamentary group.
 On 28 April the CDU federal committee also voted in favor with an “overwhelming majority”, according to the chairman of the meeting and Saxony's Minister President Michael Kretschmer.
 On the same day, the CDU announced its ministers.
 For the SPD, as always, the party base was allowed to decide on participation in the coalition.
 A good 358,000 party members were called upon to cast their votes by 29 April.
 The youth organization of the SPD, the Jusos, announced before the vote that they wanted to speak out against the agreement, as they did not see central election promises fulfilled.
 Nevertheless, according to the SPD, 84.6% of those who voted were in favor of the coalition agreement and 15.4% against; the majority was thus higher than in the votes on the grand coalitions in 2013 (76%) and 2018 (66%).
 At just under 56%, the turnout was above the required 20%.
 On 5 May the SPD then also announced its ministers before the coalition agreement was signed on the same day.